Working with our partners to deliver social value

 Successful partnership initiatives delivered through the Bolton Family include:

 Seddy Bears Picnic – Seddon hosts an event for guests identified by Urban Outreach from their BL Summer Lunches project, which provides free packed lunches for schoolchildren during the summer holidays.
 The event offers local families advice on healthy eating and companies such as Asda and Warburtons provide healthy goody bags.
-You can see the volunteers including our Chief Executive Jon Lord in action in our latest video.
+You can see the volunteers including our former Chief Executive, Jon Lord in action in our latest video.

 (short video capturing the Bolton Lunches 2019 project with features staff at Urban Outreach and volunteers from Seddons and Bolton at Home.)